ozancoskun1/Inheritance_TV_Simulation/README.md

-# Inheritance_TV_Simulation
-This project was developed to practice and demonstrate the **Inheritance** concept in Java as part of Object-Oriented Programming (OOP).
-The project models a basic TV system where a `SmartTv` class extends a base `Television` class.
-It showcases parent–child class relationships, the use of the `extends` keyword, constructors, and method overriding
+# ☕ Java Inheritance TV Project

+This is a small Java practice project created while learning Object-Oriented Programming concepts, specifically **Inheritance**.

+The purpose of this repository is to keep learning exercises organized, version-controlled, and accessible in one place instead of leaving them unused on a local machine.

+The project demonstrates a simple TV system with different channel types inheriting from a common base class.

+---

+## Concepts Covered

+- Java Classes and Objects
+- Inheritance (`extends`)
+- Method Overriding
+- Basic Console Interaction

+---

+## Notes

+This is a **learning and practice repository**, not a production-ready application.
+The focus is on understanding core Java concepts rather than building a complete system.

+---

+## Author

+Ozan Çoşkun